Hořovice: History

 Hořovice was founded between 1303 and 1322, however archaeological excavations proves existence of an early settlement already in the 10th century.
-There was a trading post, later rebuilt and expanded into a castle in the Gothic style (the so-called "Old Castle").
+There was a trading post, later rebuilt and expanded into a castle in the Gothic style (the so-called Starý zámek).

 Due to frequent fires in the town (in 1540, 1590, 1624, 1639, 1690 and 1694) and reconstructions, almost all documents of Gothic and Renaissance architecture were destroyed.

 The construction of the Bohemian Western Railway in around 1862 contributed to the development of industry.
 Gradually, the traditional handicraft nail production disappeared, and was replaced by machine production in the newly established factories.
 Thanks to the rich deposits in the area, iron ore has been processed here since the 14th century.
 Cast iron has made the area famous since the 18th century.
 Stoves, grilles, railings, reliefs and busts were cast in the local foundries.

 Jewish legacy

-One of the world's most common Jewish surnames Horovitz/Horowitz/Gurvich/Hurwicz/Hurwitz/Horvitz, etc., originates from the town of Hořovice, which during the late Middle Ages had one of the most substantial Jewish populations in the Bohemian Kingdom.
+One of the world's most common Jewish surnames, Horovitz/Horowitz/Gurvich/Hurwicz/Hurwitz/Horvitz, etc., originates from the town of Hořovice, which during the late Middle Ages had one of the most substantial Jewish populations in the Kingdom of Bohemia.
 Rabbis and communal leaders such as Isaiah Horowitz or Shabtai Sheftel Horowitz traced their lineage from this town.